SOUMYAPRITHVI/HR_Management/README.md

 ## Overview

--This script converts data from table(use SQLAlchemy) to individual vCards (VCF format) and QR codes in png format for each
- person and organizes them in a user-specified folder.
+- This script converts data from table(use SQLAlchemy) to individual vCards (VCF format) and QR codes in png format for each     person and organizes them in a user-specified folder.
--Then changed it to web application to handle frontend as reactJS
+- Then changed it to web application to handle frontend as reactJS

 ## Features